playcanvas/developer.playcanvas.com/content/user-manual/assets/models/index.md

 position: 2
 ---

-3D models and animations are imported into PlayCanvas by upload scene files from a [3D modeling application][modeling] such as [Blender][blender], 3D Studio Max or Maya.
+3D models and animations are imported into PlayCanvas by uploading scene files from a [3D modeling application][modeling] such as [Blender][blender], 3D Studio Max or Maya.

 PlayCanvas supports a wide variety of formats, such as FBX, COLLADA and obj.
-We recommend using the FBX format best results.
+We recommend using the FBX format for best results.

 Uploading one of these files will create a [Source Asset][source_asset] of type 'scene' and will produce a [Target Asset](target_asset) of type 'model'.
 You will use the target 'model' in your game.